python/python-docs-pl/docs/_sources/library/logging.handlers.rst.txt

       :return: the old stream, if the stream was changed, or *None* if it wasn't.

       .. versionadded:: 3.7

-.. versionchanged:: 3.2
+   .. attribute:: terminator

+      String used as the terminator when writing a formatted record to a stream.
+      Default value is ``'\n'``.

-   The ``StreamHandler`` class now has a ``terminator`` attribute, default value ``'\n'``, which is used as the terminator when writing a formatted record to a stream.
-If you don't want this newline termination, you can set the handler instance's ``terminator`` attribute to the empty string.
+      If you don't want a newline termination, you can set the handler instance's ``terminator`` attribute to the empty string.

       In earlier versions, the terminator was hardcoded as ``'\n'``.

+      .. versionadded:: 3.2

 .. _file-handler: